ok2cqr/cqrlog/compiled/README.md

  - sudo chmod a+x /usr/bin/cqrlog

 ## ABOUT:

- (what is new and not included in official cqrlog GitHub source)
+ What is new and not included in official cqrlog GitHub source.
+ These binaries also include latest official source.
+To see changes there look at https://github.com/ok2cqr/cqrlog/commits/master

 QT5 VERSION